FerrahWolfeh/imageboard-downloader-rs/docs/Global_Blacklist.md

 will make the Extractor drop all posts that contain any of the tags when downloading from **any** imageboard.

-While placing strings inside any other array, will make the Extractor drop all posts the tags specific to it.
+While placing strings inside any other array, will make the Extractor drop all posts with the tags specific to it.

 ## Safe Mode